TobyDyson123/assignment/README.md

 * Axure RP file which includes the high-fidelity prototype
 * Selenium File which contains the full test suite

-All documented points are outlined within the full documentation
+All documented points are outlined within the full documentation\

-## Get Baking!
+### Get Baking!

-Get Baking! is an organisation aiming to encourage more people to bake at home.
-They are looking for a website to be developed and have provided a basic brief of they key features they are hoping to see included.
+Get Baking! is an organisation aiming to encourage more people to bake at home and are looking for a website to be developed.